 - Grave Robbing/Serial Killer: After escaping from the tombs, Sinbad periodically returns, murders whoever else was thrown in there alive, and takes their stuff.

 - Lotus-Eater Machine: Well, plain old "Lotuses" anyway.
-The cannibals make their other captives docile with an herb to fatten them up.
+The cannibals make their captives docile with an herb to fatten them up.

 - Together in Death: The bad kind.
 The kingdom has a custom that when one member of a married couple dies, the spouse will be entombed with them.